West Virginia High School Football State Championships and playoff history: Tie breakers

 Prior to 1965 season, games played against teams in a higher class were not considered in the point system if the smaller school lost.
 Before 1976, if two teams tied for the last playoff spot they were both removed from the playoff.
 This happened in 1963 when Charleston and Welch both tied for the #2 playoff position. #1 Buckhannon-Upshur was awarded the AAA title without a game.
 In 1975, in single A, both Meadow Bridge and Rivesville finished the regular season 10–0–0, but tied for the #4 playoff spot.
 They were both eliminated and #1 Wirt was given a bye.
 There is now a tie break system for teams whose playoff points average out the same.

 Location

 Championship games were played in a variety of locations over the years, but that changed in 1979.
 From 1979 to 1993 the three WV Football Championship games were played at Laidley Field, now University of Charleston Stadium at Laidley Field in Charleston.
-The West Virginia State High School Football Championship games have been played at Wheeling Island Stadium since 1994.
+The West Virginia State High School Football Championship games were played at Wheeling Island Stadium from 1994 to 2023.
+In 2024, the championship games returned to UC Stadium at Laidley Field.